 That’s not to say you still can’t find some deals.
 We found a 3-gallon container-sized ornamental grass for $49.95.
 That’s a pretty good deal.

 Garden Goods Direct is also known as Woodie’s Garden Goods but we always wondered; Is there really a Woodie?
 Yes, there really is a Woodie and we had a chance to meet him!
 Very nice guy and very knowledgeable about all things plant-related.

 Garden Goods Direct has posted a couple of videos with Woodie hosting.
 Here’s one.
 The quality of the evergreens in this video is impressive. https://www.youtube.com/watch?v=cP0pg0btfv0&feature=youtu.be

 Between talking to Woodie and the quality of the plants ordered it has us convinced that they emphasize sending quality plants.
 The extended plant guarantee and over-priced add-on recommendations are some of the reasons it’s hard for us to fully endorse them.

 Garden Goods Direct Reviews

-Woodies Garden Goods Direct has 43 complaints with the Better Business Bureau.
-They’re not pretty.
-You can view the Garden Goods Direct BBB complaints here.
+Woodies Garden Goods Direct has 37 complaints with the Better Business Bureau.
+That’s a lot and they’re not pretty.
+Read Garden Goods Direct BBB Complaints here.

 We’re not trying to scare you away.
-Let’s put it this way, we would order from them again, depending on what the plant specifically was.
+Let’s put it this way, we would order from them again, depending on what the plant species was and the price.

 It appears they’re associated with Patuxent Garden Center.
 We came to this brilliant deduction because they share the same address.
 Well, that and we also visited Garden Goods and saw that they shared space & ownership.